- LOCATION / Montauk, NY

 Reclaimed rafters, barn siding, and mushroom wood add to the beachy allure of this Montauk getaway spot.

 After a day at the beach, guests gather in the restaurant to kick back with cocktails and watch sailboats drift by.
 Outfitted in African textiles, pirate flags, and bamboo, there’s hint of ex-pat hideout to the space.
 Provenance’s reclaimed rafters stretch across the ceiling, unifying the three narrow rooms.
-To create the illusion that the beams were part of the building’s original structure, MacPherson requested especially long lengths.
+To create the illusion that the beams were part of the building’s original structure, especially long lengths were requested.
 We cut the beams to exact measurements and brushed the surface to bring out luster of the grain.
 Subtly textured mushroom wood was inset between each rafter to add to the room’s time-worn vibe.

 A private event room spans much of the second floor and Provenance’s wood provides a backdrop for the serene setting.
 Antique heart pine wide plank flooring from a historic coffee warehouse catches the sun’s glow and matching treads lead the way upstairs.
 Reclaimed barn siding clads nearly every inch of the walls and pitched ceiling.
 The wood’s palette of dappled greys seems to shift and change as the light streams through the dormer windows.